KVM-VMI/kvm/Documentation/virt/kvm/kvmi.rst

 If ``rep_complete`` is 1, the REP prefixed instruction should be emulated just once (or at least no other *KVMI_EVENT_PF* event should be sent for the current instruction).
+If ``ctx_size`` > 0, the emulation should continue with the custom input from ``ctx_data`` starting from the guest virtual address specified with ``ctx_addr``.
+The use of custom input is to trick the guest software into believing it has read certain data, in order to hide the content of certain memory areas (eg. hide injected code from integrity checkers).

 The *RETRY* action is used by the introspection tool to retry the execution of the current instruction, usually because it changed the